forgotten-pillar/fp-notes/content/doctrine/personality-of-god/three-co-equal.md

 ## Conclusion

 The inspired evidence demonstrates that the Father, Son, and Holy Spirit are not three co-equal persons as commonly taught.
-While they are all divine and personal beings, their personhood manifests differently.
+While they are all being persons, their personhood/personalities manifests differently.
 The Father and Son share the quality of physical form and bodily presence, while the Holy Spirit, though fully divine and personal in function, exists as a spirit without physical form.
 This fundamental distinction in their nature reveals that traditional trinitarian concepts of three co-equal persons cannot be supported by Scripture.